skeledrew/ext4-raw-reader/README.md

 # ext4-raw-reader
-A python script to read the raw contents of devices or their images for recovery, etc.
+A python script to read the raw contents of EXT4 partitions or their images for recovery, etc.

 The Story:
 After accidentally starting an OS install last year on a EXT4-formatted FS, I have been seeking a way to recover my data.
 Many of the tools I was able to find that could manage EXT4 partitions did not work very well since the partition table was lost.
 I knew my data was still there since the process only happened for a couple seconds and my /home was on a second partition.